-2.1 Participants
+Participants

-The total of twenty eight undergraduate students at University of Washington (14 males, 13 females and 1 who preferred not to disclose its gender, mean age of 21.6) participated in this study in exchange for academic credits.
-Their racial distribution are 18 Asian and 8 White,1 Black and 2 who reported more than one race.
+The total of twenty eight undergraduate students at University of Washington (14 males, 13 females and 1 who preferred not to disclose its gender, mean age of 21.6) participated in this study in exchange for academic credits..

-2.2 Materials
+Materials

-The task used in our experiment was a modified version of the Rapid Instructed Task Learning (RITL) paradigms used by by Stocco et al (2012) and Stocco and Prat (2014).
-The flow of this RITL experiment was following; participants memorized the rules of the task during the encoding phase, where they were given the list of operators, and applied the numbers to the current rules from top to the bottom during the executing phase (Figure 2).
+The task used in our experiment was a modified version of the arithmetic Rapid Instructed Task Learning (RITL) paradigms used by by Stocco et al (2012; Stocco and Prat, 2014; Becker, Prat, & Stocco, 2016).
+This tasks consists of applying mathematical operations to pairs of numbers, with both the instructions for which operations to apply and the pairs of numbers changing at each trial.
+As show in Figure 2, each trial consisted of an encoding and an execution phase, each introduced by a characteristic fixation.

-(Figure 2, RITL paradigm)
+Figure 2, A sample trial from the modified RITL paradigm used in the experiment.

-In the encoding phase, participants were shown a list of 2~4 operators on computer screen, asked to memorize them, and press any key on keyboard when they were sure to have the instructions memorized.
-At the beginning of the the Execution phase, participants were given two values for X and Y. Both values were integer numbers between 1 and 9.
-During this phase, participants had to mentally apply the list of operations memorized during the Encoding phase to the two numbers.
+In the encoding phase, participants were shown new instructions in the form of a list of 2~4 mathematical operators on computer screen.
+They were asked to memorize them and press any key on a keyboard when they were sure to have the instructions memorized.
+At the beginning of the execution phase, participants were given two values for X and Y. Both values were integer numbers between 1 and 9.
+During this phase, participants had to mentally apply the list of operations memorized during the encoding phase to the two numbers.
 The instructions for each trial were designed in such a way that the result was always an integer number between 1 and 9.
-In addition, all of the intermediate results of the operations were integer numbers between 1 and 40. .
+In addition, all of the intermediate results of the operations were constrained to be integer numbers between 1 and 40.
 Once participants had solved the problem, they typed in their answer by pressing the corresponding number key on the top row of a standard keyboard .
-Participants were not given any feedback on whether they solved a problem correctly.
-The next trial began immediately after.
-Before starting the experiment, participants were instructed to solve the tasks as quickly as possible while keeping on their own pace.
+Participants were not given any feedback on whether they solved a problem correctly, and the next trial began immediately after their response.
+Before starting the experiment, participants were instructed to solve the tasks as quickly and as accurately as possible.
 Although both encoding and execution phases were self-paced, they were both set to time-out after 20 seconds.
-After a time-out, the software moved to the next trial, counting the time-out as an error.
-The patterns of the operators were generated by our algorithm without causing repetitions in order to maintain the novelty of each task.
-Finally, there were one practice trial block which consist of eight trials and eight randomized operational blocks each of which consists of fourteen trials in total (two trials from each of seven conditions).
-After completing each block, participants received a feedback which tells them the percentage of correct responses in the previous block.
+After a time-out, the software moved to the next trial, counting the time-out trial as an error.

+Altogether, participants performed 98 trials, divided into 8 blocks of 14 trials each.
+Each block contained 14 trials, two for each of the seven possible combinations of instructions length and structure, as depicted in Figure 1, The distribution of the 10 different operators (Table 2) across the various trial types was optimized by means of Monte Carlo simulation, ensuring that each operation had roughly the same probability of appearing in each position of each trial type..
+Before the beginning of the experiment, participants performed a practice block consisting of 8 trials, .
+After completing each block, participants received a feedback message telling them the percentage of correct responses in the previous block.

-2.3 Procedure
+Procedure